-- List of measures taken by the facility to prevent a chemical accident.
-This includes a prevention program with detailed safety precautions, maintenance, supervision, and appropriate employee training measures.
+List of measures taken by the facility to prevent a chemical accident.

 The EPA Risk Management Program mandates that accurate and fully updated RMPs be submitted every five years.
 This mandatory re-submission has an anniversary date that denotes when your next RMP should be fully completed and submitted electronically through the Central Data Exchange (CDX).

 The five-year submission window is not the only time for changing the submitted RMP.
 Under certain circumstances, the RMP may have to be updated or resubmitted prior to the five-year anniversary.